dedis/popcoins/report/Ideas.md

   ## Theoretical and practical limitations of the project and its implementation

-    - PoP backend is fully implemented
+    - (OK)PoP backend is fully implemented
-    - Need to implement a user friendly frontend
+    - (OK)Need to implement a user friendly frontend
     - Implementation of the communication between PoP front- and backend
       - Messages, Signing...
-    - Define terms like Organizer, Attendee (recall)
-    - Talk about their possibilities
-      - Organizer: Configure, Register, Finalize
-      - Attendee: keypair, PoP Token creation
-    - Explain/Demo a complete workflow of organising/attending a PoP party
       - Talk about the hash/sign functions/algo used internally by the organizer
+    - (OK)Talk about their possibilities
+      - (OK)Organizer: Configure, Register, Finalize
+      - (OK)Attendee: keypair, PoP Token creation
+    - (OK)Explain/Demo a complete workflow of organising/attending a PoP party

   ## Results